Philip Banks III

-Philip Banks III (born December 25, 1962) is the current Deputy Mayor of New York City for Public Safety and a retired law enforcement officer who served as NYPD chief of department in 2013 and 2014.
+Philip Banks III (born December 25, 1962) is the former deputy mayor of New York City for public safety and a retired law enforcement officer who served as NYPD chief of department in 2013 and 2014.
 As chief of department, Banks oversaw all patrol and specialty units.
-His brother, David C. Banks, has been appointed as New York City Schools Chancellor.
+He resigned in the midst of the investigations into the Eric Adams administration.

-Education
+Life and education

-Banks earned a Bachelor of Science degree in Business Administration from Lincoln University and graduated from the Police Management Institute at Columbia University in 2001.
+Banks's mother was a secretary and his father, Philip Banks Jr., was a lieutenant in the New York City Police Department.
+Banks grew up in Southeast Queens.
+He has two brothers, including David C. Banks, has been appointed as New York City Schools Chancellor and Terence Banks, a former MTA official who retired in 2023 after 25 years.
+Banks earned a Bachelor of Science degree in business administration from Lincoln University and graduated from the two-week long Police Management Institute at Columbia University in 2001.
 Banks is a member of Phi Beta Sigma fraternity, Mu chapter.

 Career

 New York Police Department

 Banks joined the New York City Police Department in July 1986 and began his career on patrol in the 81st Precinct.
 He was promoted to sergeant in March 1994, lieutenant in May 1997, captain in September 1999, deputy inspector in June 2001, inspector in December 2003, deputy chief in December 2006, and assistant chief in June 2009.
 He has served in the 70th, 73rd, 79th, 81st, 90th and Central Park precincts in addition to the Patrol Borough Brooklyn South, Harbor Unit, and School Safety Division Investigations Unit.

 Banks most recently served as chief of the Community Affairs Bureau.
 Prior to commanding the Community Affairs Bureau, he was the commanding officer of Patrol Borough Manhattan North and has also commanded the 79th, 81st and Central Park precincts.
 He has also served as executive officer of Patrol Borough Brooklyn South and the 73rd Precinct.

 He was named the first deputy commissioner, replacing Rafael Piñeiro upon his retirement.